faberNovel/DynamicOverlay/README.md

 ### Specifying the notches

-The preferred way to define the notches of a magnetic notch overlay is to declare an `CaseIterable` enum:
+The preferred way to define the  magnetic notch overlay notches is to declare an `CaseIterable` enum:

 ```swift
 enum Notch: CaseIterable, Equatable {